-Shawanese Township lies at the mouth of the river Chenail écarté, on the east side of the river St. Clair.
-Sheffield, in the county of Lenox and Addington, north of Camden-east.
+Shawnese Township, lies at the mouth of the river Chenal écarté, on the east side of the river Sinclair.

-Ship Island is of very small extent, and is situated between the Bass islands and Cunningham's island in lake Erie.
+Ship Island, is of very small extent, and is situated between the Bass islands and Cunningham's island in lake Erie.

-Short Point, on lake Erie, township of Wainfleet, county of Lincoln; this is the first point east of the Six Nations and, Grand river.
+Short Point, on lake Erie, township of Wainfleet, county of Lincoln; this is the first point east of the six nations land, Grand river.